GetDutchie/brick/docs/offline_first/policies.md

 ### `requireRemote`

 Delete local results after remote responds; local results are not deleted if remote responds with any exception.

 ## OfflineFirstGetPolicy

 ### `alwaysHydrate`

 Ensures data is fetched from the remote provider(s) at each invocation.
 This hydration is unawaited and is not guaranteed to complete before results are returned.
 This can be expensive to perform for some queries; see [`awaitRemoteWhenNoneExist`](#awaitremotewhennoneexist) for a more performant option or [`awaitRemote`](#awaitremote) to await the hydration before returning results.

 ### `awaitRemote`

 Ensures results must be updated from the remote proivder(s) before returning if the app is online.
 An empty array will be returned if the app is offline.

+### `awaitRemoteAndOverwriteLocal`

+Ensures results must be updated from the remote provider(s) before returning if the app is online.
+After fetching from remote, any local data (SQLite and memory cache) that is not present in the remote results will be deleted to maintain consistency.
+This is useful when the remote data is the source of truth and local data should be kept in sync, such as after RPC function calls that modify data on the server.
+An empty array will be returned if the app is offline.

 ### `awaitRemoteWhenNoneExist` (default)

 Retrieves from the remote provider(s) if the query returns no results from the local provider(s).

 ### `localOnly`